 Ozone has been used for medical purposes for over 50 years, predominantly in Italy and Germany.
 Its effects have been studied both in local injection and in whole blood, which after ozone exposure is reinfused into the patient.
 Its overall effect is to act as an oxidative “shock” that activates the antioxidant systems and causes release of cytokines and other immune stimulating factors.
 These effects have been shown effective in the treatment of spinal pain, arthritis, infectious disease, macular degeneration, healing vascular skin ulcerations, as well as other problems.
 There is some evidence that ozone treatment may stimulate stem cell formation.

 Both of these therapies work on the same systems from different angles.
 It is logical that combining the two approaches would augment their effects and could actually be synergistic.
-Frank Shallenberger, MD has pioneered what he calls “prolozone”, a combination of local intramuscular injection of an ozone and oxygen mixture with a mild form of RIT.
+Frank Shallenberger, MD has pioneered what he calls “Prolozone”, a combination of local intramuscular injection of an ozone/oxygen mixture with a mild form of RIT.
 The ozone acts locally on the nearby ligamentous structures, amplifying the proliferant effect.
 What I am proposing is to treat blood extracorporeally and then inject this “activated” blood onto the ligaments and tendons that are to be treated with RIT.
 The RIT proliferant would be injected a few days later, allowing it to stimulate tissue that is already primed to react.

 This paper reviews in more detail the effects of each of these treatment modalities and then outlines a treatment protocol that would take advantage of the possible synergism of RIT and ozone cellular activation.

-RIT has been evaluated by randomized trials and found to be effective for the treatment of low back pain, as well as many other musculoskeletal disorders. ** The Florida Academy of Pain Medicine produced a position paper supporting the use of this treatment modality.
+IT has been evaluated by randomized trials and found to be effective for the treatment of low back pain, as well as many other musculoskeletal disorders. ** The Florida Academy of Pain Medicine produced a position paper supporting the use of this treatment modality.
 A position paper committee of interventional pain physicians was formed and undertook a comprehensive review of pertinent literature.
 The committee reviewed 78 specific articles and nine text books, as well as 51 relevant articles and chapters from other text books.
 They concluded that “RIT is a safe and effective treatment modality that is very useful in a significant number of pain syndromes arising from ligament and tendon diathesis, as well as other clearly delineated pain problems.”
 Yelland arrived at a similar conclusion in another analysis in Spine 2003.

 In recent years there has been increased interest in the mechanism of inflammation and its relationship to chronic illness involving such disparate tissues as the coronary arteries, joint degeneration, inflammatory arthritis (rheumatoid, psoriatic, lupus and others), inflammatory bowel disease(Crohn’s disease and ulcerative colitis), Alzheimer’s disease, and even “normal” aging.
 This research has resulted in a greater understanding of the commonality of body system functions in that similar processes are involved in all of these maladies, leading to specific treatments that are making immense improvements in the course of many of these problems.
 It has also shown that there is a delicate equilibrium between various normal processes, which when out of balance can one the one hand can cause inflammatory damage and on the other can allow infection or failure of tissues which need “maintenance.”